-Hey, Volunteers!
-The Spring issue of Tutor Talk is out, have you read it?!
+Check your inbox, the Fall issue of Tutor Talk is out!
+Have you ready it?
 If you haven’t, you’re missing out on great tips to use in your classrooms and possibly even a feature on just how awesome you are in the “Tutor Highlights” section!
 So, click here to check it out.

 Thank you to all of the presenters and volunteers who made out 2014 Spring In-Service and Volunteer Appreciation Breakfast a great success.

 You will find a list of topics that were covered and some pictures from the event, below.

 Reading Strategies for Language Arts, Science & Social Studies – Anna Woodham and Tiffany Cherry

 Hands-on Activities for ABE Classrooms - Bonnie Anderson, Kaila Moon,Laura Scott

 English as a Second Language (ESL) Sessions: